KatherineMichel/church-website-and-marketing-on-a-budget/church_image_rebrand.md

 # Church Image Rebrand

-The new church theme will incorporate together:
+The new church theme will incorporate:
-* The traditional United Methodist cross and flame (with black flame instead of red)
+* The black version of the traditional United Methodist cross and flame
 * A contemporary sunflower motif

 The new church theme will strive whenever possible to use fewer materials, but with a common brand experience incorporated into all of them.
 For example, rather than having 12 slightly different post card designs, the church will have 1 beautifully branded post card design altered to suit the purpose.